By Dr. Mercola

 While I still highly value regular exposure to near-infrared radiation, I used to believe that near-infrared saunas with heat lamps were a useful way to achieve this but now I understand that while they do produce valuable near infrared frequencies, that is only 10 percent of their output, and the far hotter far-infrared frequencies prevent you from getting close enough to the bulb to achieve a therapeutic benefit.

 So, I personally now use an LED light bed that consists of red (660 nm) and near infrared (850 nm).
 Since there are no frequencies higher, very little heat is generated and you can get close enough to the bed to get a healthy therapeutic dose.
 You can achieve similar benefits with the sun, but of course most don’t have access or the time to access the sun regularly, and on most of their skin.
 I personally use it in addition to regular sun exposure as I feel there are additional benefits.

 Important Caveats and Precautions

 If using a far-infrared sauna, make sure it emits low electromagnetic fields (EMFs).
-To learn more about this issue, please see my interview with Steve Benda, who has spent many years developing low-EMF saunas.
 Also, regardless of which type of sauna you use, keep in mind that profuse sweating will cause depletion of important minerals such as magnesium.